PCP-GAN: Property-Constrained Pore-scale image reconstruction via conditional Generative Adversarial Networks: Results and Discussion

-This exceptional porosity control capability reflects the model's ability to learn and maintain fabric-appropriate pore morphologies across the full spectrum of carbonate textures.
-The visual progression from lower porosity crystalline fabrics (Samples 3 and 4) to higher porosity grainstone fabrics (Samples 1 and 2) demonstrates the model's capacity to generate corresponding changes in pore network architecture while maintaining geological realism.
+This porosity control capability reflects the model's ability to learn and maintain fabric-appropriate pore morphologies across the full spectrum of carbonate textures.
+The visual progression from lower porosity crystalline fabrics (Samples 3 and 4) to higher porosity grainstone fabrics (Samples 1 and 2) reveals the model's capacity to generate corresponding changes in pore network architecture while maintaining geological realism.

-The unified training approach enables the model to learn consistent porosity-generation relationships while preserving sample-specific geological characteristics, successfully handling the varying complexity of pore structures from dual-scale porosity typical of dolomitized grainstones to smaller, uniformly distributed pore spaces characteristic of crystalline formations \citep{Choquette1970GeologicCarbonates}.
+This training strategy enables the model to learn consistent porosity-generation relationships while preserving sample-specific geological characteristics, successfully handling the varying complexity of pore structures from dual-scale porosity typical of dolomitized grainstones to smaller, uniformly distributed pore spaces characteristic of crystalline formations \citep{Choquette1970GeologicCarbonates}.
 This validates the multi-conditional GAN approach for subsurface characterization applications requiring specific porosity targets.